AnnLe4869/dormit-second-prototype/README.md

 One way I find to keep track of the infinite loop that pose risks of infinite fetching data is to look at the `Network` tab in the Developer Tools (if you are using Chrome you can access with shortcut `Ctrl+Shift+I`).
 If you see a lot of tab popping up nonstop then stop the app immediately or close the browser

+**Edit**: I made some change to the code so it should detect whether you have infinite `useEffect` run.
+Still, good coding practice is never too much

 ## Overall structure

 This project use **React** as front-end framework and rely entirely on client-side rendering.
 It uses **Firebase** to handle back-end logic, thus has little to no need to create a dedicated server